Find Affordable College Courses

 159 Yearly Graduations

-Southeastern Oklahoma State University comes in at #8 on our list of the most popular colleges offering master's degrees in parks and rec.
+Southeastern Oklahoma State University comes in at #8 on our list of the most popular colleges offering master's degrees in parks & rec.
 Each year, around 5,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,420 per year, while in-state graduate students, on average, pay $4,734 per year.
-During the 2020-2021 academic year, 159 people received their master's degree in parks and rec from Southeastern Oklahoma State University.
-About 27% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $6,600 per year, while in-state graduate students, on average, pay $4,860 per year.
+During the most recent year for which we have data, 159 people received their master's degree in parks & rec from Southeastern Oklahoma State University.
+Of these students, 25% were women and 48% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in parks & rec at Southeastern Oklahoma State University make a median salary of 44,749.

 #9